dali-lab/dali-challenges/docs/website_challenge.md

 ## Command Line ##

-We'll be doing a lot of commandline stuff.
-We'll introduce stuff as we go, so do not fear, commandline is best.
+We'll be doing a lot of command line stuff.
+We'll introduce stuff as we go, so do not fear, the command line is best.

 If you are interested here's a tutorial that gives you more than enough to be a master:
 [learn just enough commandline to be dangerous](https://www.learnenough.com/command-line-tutorial)